 Summerdale is a very small town located in the state of Alabama.
 With a population of 1,576 people and just one neighborhood, Summerdale is the 260th largest community in Alabama.
 Much of the housing stock in Summerdale was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Summerdale economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Summerdale, where the median household income is $67,768.00.

-Summerdale is a blue-collar town, with 38.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Summerdale is generally considered to be a blue-collar town.
+38.11% of the Summerdale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Summerdale is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Summerdale who work in sales jobs (14.83%), management occupations (11.64%), and office and administrative support (9.97%).

 Also of interest is that Summerdale has more people living here who work in computers and math than 95% of the places in the US.